petk/php-build-system/docs/php-installation.md

 > [!NOTE]
 > The `INSTALL_ROOT` variable name is used in PHP from the early Autotools days.
-> GNU standards and other build systems use a more common name
+> GNU standards, CMake, and other build systems use a more common name
 > [`DESTDIR`](https://www.gnu.org/prep/standards/html_node/DESTDIR.html).

 The files are then copied to a predefined directory structure.
 PHP Autotools has